Are You Handling Your Reptile Too Much?

 Reptiles Don’t Bond the Way Mammals Do

-Reptiles don’t crave physical affection.
-They don’t miss you, seek comfort from being held, or benefit emotionally from daily interaction.
-When a reptile tolerates handling, it’s usually because:
+They don’t long for you when you're away, seek comfort from being held, or benefit emotionally from daily 1 on 1 interaction.

 -

-It feels secure enough not to panic
+It feels secure enough with you not to panic

 -